adugnag/adugnag.github.io/_pages/software.md

 header:
 ---

-As my research interest is in processing SAR, PolSAR and InSAR signal processing I have developed several scripts to these effect.
-For my development my preferred programming language is Python and for machine learning, my prefered framework is Tensorflow.
+My research interest is in SAR, PolSAR and InSAR image and signal processing.
+Therefore, I have developed several methods, workflows and architectures to perform extract, load, transform tasks.
+My prefered programming language is Python.
+For machine learning based tasks I use Tensorflow.
+For tasks involving satellite image based environmental monitoring problems, My prefered framework is Google Earth Engine.
 Some selected developments are:

 ### Sentinel-1 SAR backscatter analysis ready data preparation in Google Earth Engine